 A transfer to a new college is a fresh start.
 Much like entering college as a new, first-year student, this fresh start can be both exciting and intimidating.
 You can help your student make this adjustment smoothly.

 - Help your student be prepared for a time of adjustment.
-Yes, he is familiar with college life in general, but his new college may be very different from his old institution.
-He may feel out of place at first.
-He will have an “in between” status for a while.
-He is not a brand new freshman, but he is new to this institution.
-It can be dangerous to assume that things will be done in the same way as they were in his old school.
-Encourage him to ask questions often.
-This phase will pass, but he needs to be prepared to give it some time.
+Yes, they are familiar with college life in general, but your student’s new college may be very different from their old institution.
+Your student may feel out of place at first.
+They will have an “in between” status for a while.
+Your student is not a brand new freshman, but they are new to this institution.
+It can be dangerous to assume that things will be done in the same way as they were in the old school.
+Encourage your student to ask questions often.
+This phase will pass, but they need to be prepared to give it some time.

 - Encourage your student to take advantage of any orientation or information sessions offered to transfer students.
 Some schools do not conduct orientation for transfers, but many are beginning to recognize that transfer students have specific needs.
-Although your student may feel that she already knows it all, encourage her to attend any information sessions offered by the school.
-In addition to the information she may gain, this is a great opportunity to meet other students who are also new to the school.
+Although your student may feel that they already know it all, encourage them to attend any information sessions offered by the school.
+In addition to the information they may gain, this is a great opportunity to meet other students who are also new to the school.

-- Encourage your student to take advantage of the clean slate he now has.
-He has no campus reputation yet, he has no GPA (strong or weak), he has no history following him.
-Help him consider how things will be different at this new school or how he will recreate the success that he had at his previous school.
+- Encourage your student to take advantage of the clean slate they now have.
+They has no campus reputation yet, they have no GPA (strong or weak), they have no history.
+Help your student consider how things will be different at this new school or how they will recreate the success at his previous school.

-- Remind him that his path may be different from other students who have not transferred.
-He needs to be responsible for keeping track of courses, requirements, credits.
-He may need to consider the possibility of a summer course or an intersession course or even an extra semester or year.
-If his reasons for transferring were important, the extra time or effort will be well worth it, but he doesn’t want to be taken by surprise if extra time or courses are necessary.
+- Remind your student that their path may be different from other students who have not transferred.
+They need to be responsible for keeping track of courses, requirements, credits.
+Your student may need to consider the possibility of a summer course or an intersession course or even an extra semester or year.
+If their reasons for transferring were important, the extra time or effort will be well worth it, but they don’t want to be taken by surprise if extra time or courses are necessary.

 Perhaps you’ve noticed that the words support and encourage are used often as we think about transfer students.
-Your student has taken an important, and perhaps courageous, step in his college career.
+Your student has taken an important, and perhaps courageous, step in their college career.
 It is a step that not all students need or want to take.
-Your recognition and support of your student’s decision will help him to make the necessary adjustments and continue on his path toward success and independence.
+Your recognition and support of your student’s decision will help them to make the necessary adjustments and continue on the path toward success and independence.